ben-razor/aqua-explore/README.md

 ## Fluence Explore

-A playground for exploring [Fluence Network](https://fluence.network/) Aqua code.
+A possible starting point for a playground for exploring [Fluence Network](https://fluence.network/) Aqua code.

 ## How To Use